 We believe that we are currently the market leader in the surgical treatment of Afib.
-Our Isolator Synergy System is approved by FDA for the treatment of persistent and long-standing persistent Afib concomitant to other open-heart surgical procedures.
-All of our other ablation devices are cleared for sale in the United States under FDA 510(k) clearances, including our other RF and cryoablation products, which are indicated for the ablation of cardiac tissue and/or the treatment of cardiac arrhythmias.
-In addition, certain of our cryoablation probes are cleared for managing pain by temporarily ablating peripheral nerves.
-Our AtriClip products are 510(k)-cleared with an indication for the exclusion of the LAA, performed under direct visualization and in conjunction with other cardiac surgical procedures.
+Our Isolator[®] SynergyTM Ablation System is approved by the United States Food and Drug Administration (FDA) for the treatment of persistent and long-standing persistent Afib concomitant to other open-heart surgical procedures.
+All of our other ablation devices are cleared for sale in the United States under FDA 510(k) clearances, including our other radio frequency (RF) and cryoablation products, which are indicated for the ablation of cardiac tissue and/or the treatment of cardiac arrhythmias.
+In addition, certain of our cryoablation probes are cleared for managing pain by temporarily ablating peripheral nerves, or cryo nerve block therapy.
+In January 2021, we announced 510(k) clearance of additional labeling claims for cryo nerve block therapy to include the treatment of adolescent patients (12-21 years of age).
+Our AtriClip® LAA Exclusion System products are 510(k)-cleared with an indication for the exclusion of the LAA, performed under direct visualization and in conjunction with other cardiac surgical procedures.
 Direct visualization, in this context, requires that the surgeon is able to see the heart directly, with or without assistance from a camera, endoscope or other appropriate viewing technologies.
-The LARIAT[®] system is cleared for soft tissue ligation and is currently being studied to support an indication of exclusion of the LAA in patients with persistent and long-standing persistent Afib also undergoing a pulmonary vein isolation.
-We also offer reusable surgical instruments typically used in cardiac valve replacement or repair.
-Our Isolator Synergy clamps, Isolator Synergy pens, Coolrail[®] linear pen, cryosurgery devices, certain products of the AtriClip LAA Exclusion System, COBRA Fusion[®] Ablation System, NumerisTM System, the EPiproducts of the AtriClip LAA Exclusion System are available in select Asia-Pacific countries.
-We anticipate that substantially all of our revenue for the foreseeable future will relate to products we currently sell, or are in the process of developing.
+The LARIAT® system is cleared for soft tissue ligation.
+Several of our products are currently being studied to expand labeling claims or to support indications specifically for the treatment of Afib.
+Our Isolator Synergy clamps, Isolator Synergy pens, Coolrail® linear pen, cryoablation devices, certain products of the AtriClip LAA Exclusion System,

-Sense[®] Guided Coagulation System with VisiTrax[®] technology, and LARIAT Suture Delivery Device bear the CE mark and may be commercially distributed throughout the member states of the European Union and other countries that comply with or mirror the Medical Device Directive.
-Our Isolator Synergy clamps, Isolator Synergy pens, Coolrail linear pen, cryosurgery devices, and certain
+COBRA Fusion® Ablation System, the EPi-Sense® Guided Coagulation System with VisiTrax® technology, and LARIAT Suture Delivery Device bear the CE mark and may be commercially distributed throughout the member states of the European Union and other countries that comply with or mirror the Medical Device Directive.
+Our Isolator Synergy clamps, Isolator Synergy pens, Coolrail li